-With a focus on communication, collaboration, and self-expression, our Middle School theatre program encourages students to adapt quickly, take risks, and problem-solve creatively.
+With a focus on communication, collaboration, and self-expression, our Middle School theater program encourages students to adapt quickly, take risks, and problem-solve creatively.
 Students learn through theatre games and improvisational exercises that translate to any endeavor they may take, on or off the stage.
 As they progress through the theatre program, students go beyond traditional concepts, such as voice and movement, advancing into exploring the creative process through the eyes of writer, director, designer, as well as actor.
-Theatre is an excellent way to build self-confidence and public speaking skills and see productions come to life through teamwork.
+Theater is an excellent way to build self-confidence and public speaking skills and see productions come to life through teamwork.

 Our choral and instrumental ensemble courses provide our young musicians with structured rehearsals that cover a wide variety of music skills, including warm-ups, conditioning, ear training, sight-reading and singing, etc. New skills are incorporated into each rehearsal and are reflected in the music choice.
 As the students increase their technical proficiency and musicianship, more complex music is covered in preparation for the formal performances.
 Most students who participate in the instrumental ensemble take private lessons outside of school, and many students perform in other ensembles around Cincinnati.
 Our general music curriculum allows students to study music using an appreciation model.
 All levels of general music explore the basic elements of music and the cultural impacts of music.
 This knowledge and interest may lead eighth-grade students to an intensive music elective, which focuses on 20th-century American music, its roots, and history.
 Additionally, all general music students explore digital technology and use several different programs to compose, edit, and arrange their own music.
 In our choral classes, students develop musicianship through choral music study, experience, and performance.
 As they learn to read more complex music and master proper vocal techniques, they become independent musicians, learning to build resilience as they move toward creating music that can be shared with the larger community.